ARCHER2-HPC/archer2-website/training/code-of-conduct/index.md

 ---
 layout: section
-title: ARCHER2 Training Code of Conduct
+title: Training Code of Conduct
-summary: ARCHER2 Training Code of Conduct
+summary:
 banner: web_banners_05.jpg
 ---

-# ARCHER2 Training Code of Conduct
 ## Code of Conduct (Summary View)

 We are dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 By participating in ARCHER2 Training activities, participants accept to abide by ARCHER2 Training's Code of Conduct and accept the procedures by which any Code of Conduct incidents are resolved.
 Any form or behaviour to exclude, intimidate, or cause discomfort is a violation of the Code of Conduct.
 In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all activities and events: